vision4j/vision4j-collection/README.md

 This model can be combined with any of the following models:

 #### Gimp Resynthesizer Plugin
+Wrapper of the resynthesizer plugin in Gimp.
+Uses variation of PatchMatch that is close to the one used in Content-Aware fill in Adobe Photoshop.

 Paper: [PatchMatch: A Randomized Correspondence Algorithm for Structural Image Editing](https://gfx.cs.princeton.edu/pubs/Barnes_2009_PAR/index.php)

 Original repo: [https://github.com/bootchk/resynthesizer](https://github.com/bootchk/resynthesizer)